dscer/DS5111_Database_Design/README.md

 ### 4) (2 PTS) Learning outcomes, courses, and instructors need a flag to indicate if they are currently active or not.
 How will your database support this feature?
 In particular:

 - If a course will be taught again, it will be flagged as active.
-If the course won’t be taught again, it will be flagged as inactive.
+If the course won’t be taught again, it will be flagged as inactive. **Adding a flag called `active` to the `courses` table.**

-- It is important to track if an instructor is a current employee or not.
+- It is important to track if an instructor is a current employee or not. **Adding a flag called `active` to the `instructor` table.**

 - Learning outcomes for a course can change.
-You’ll want to track if a learning outcome is currently active or not.
+You’ll want to track if a learning outcome is currently active or not. **Adding a flag called `active` to the `learning_outcome` table.**

 ### 5) (1 PT) Is there anything to normalize in the database, and if so, how will you normalize it?
 Recall the desire to eliminate redundancy.